 A relief technique using a sheet of linoleum from which shapes are gouged away using chisels or knives, leaving the printing image as the raised surface.
 Ink is transferred from the surface of the block by the application of pressure.
 Linoleum is softer and therefore easier to carve than wood; however, it exhibits neither wood’s characteristic grain nor its durability.

 A planographic technique that can print a variety of drawn and painterly marks.
 Traditionally, a grease pencil or tusche (greasy watercolor) is applied to a flat slab of limestone, selectively filling the stone’s pores.
 A chemical mixture securely bonds the stone before water is used to fill the remaining pores.
 The oil-based ink used is attracted only to those areas that have retained grease.
 Damp paper is laid on the face of the stone, and they are run through a press together, transferring ink from the surface.
 Aluminum plates may also be used.

 A physical surface that can be manipulated to hold ink, which is then transferred to paper.
 Most, though not all, matrices are able to print the same image many times.
-Some matrices used in printmaking include metal plates, blocks of wood, sheets of linoleum, sheets of Plexiglas, and slabs of limestone.
+Matrices used in printmaking include blocks of wood, sheets of linoleum, metal plates, sheets of Plexiglass, and slabs of limestone.

 An intaglio technique in which the surface of a metal plate is first uniformly pitted using a rocker.
 A mezzotint rocker is serrated on the bottom and must be rocked back and forth by hand, a demanding task.
 A rounded metal tool called a burnisher is then used to gradually and selectively smooth out areas, causing them to retain less ink.
 Damp paper is laid on the plate, and they are run through a press together.
 The fully pitted areas transfer more ink than the burnished sections, creating mezzotint’s characteristic gradations of tone.